Financial Samurai

 Can I Collect Unemployment Benefits If I Have Investment Income?

 Have you wondered: Can I collect unemployment benefits if I have investment income?
-The short answer is: Yes you can!
+The short answer is: Yes you can college unemployment benefits if you have investment income!

 Unemployment benefits are tied to work income, not investment income.
 Therefore, if you’ve lost your job through a layoff or severance negotiation, then you are eligible for unemployment benefits, even if you have investment income.